wesbarnett/libgmxcpp/README.md

 #libgmxcpp

 This is a small library used for reading in Gromacs files (.xtc and .ndx) for use in analyzing the results.
+This basically interfaces with the xdrfile and implements an object-oriented style.

+##Requirements

 The [libxdrfile](ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.1.tar.gz) library is required.
-This basically interfaces with the xdrfile and implements an object-oriented style.

 ##Installation